naidihr/discourse-category-headers/README.md

 * <b>description text size:</b> Size of text within the category description
 * <b>text align: </b>Alignment of the text within the category header
 * <b>show subcategory header:</b> Show header for subcategories
-* <b>show parent category name:</b> Prefix the parent category name on the subcategory headers
+* <b>show parent category name:</b> Prefix the parent category name on the subcategory headers (this acts as a breadcrumb link to the parent category page)
+* <b>show lock icon:</b> Show the lock icon on categories protected by permissions
 * <b>show category logo:</b> Show the category logo image within the header
 * <b>show parent category logo:</b> Show the parent category logo when a subcategory logo is not set
 * <b>show site logo:</b> Show the small site logo if a category logo is not set
 * <b>position logo:</b> Position of the logo within the header.
 Left and right display the logo inline with the text.
 Top displays the logo above aligned with the text
 * <b>size logo:</b> Position of the logo within the header.
-Small is 40px high similar to a suncategory box logo.
-Standard is 150px high.
-Original is the size of the image uploaded
+-- Small is 50px high similar to a subcategory box logo.
+-- Standard is 150px high.
+-- Original is the size of the image uploaded
-* <b>header style:</b> Set the header style to either: Box, style as a box with the category background color as the left border Banner, set the header background to the category background color and text to the forground color None, no styling
+* <b>header style:</b> Set the header style to either:
+-- Banner: set the header background to the category background color and text to the foreground color -- None: no styling
-* <b>header background image:</b> Applies if you have uploaded a category background image Contain, cover and resize display the background within the header.
-Outside is the Discourse default displaying it outside the header.
+* <b>header background image:</b> Applies if you have uploaded a category background image -- 'contain', 'cover' and 'resize' display the background within the header.
+-- 'outside' is the Discourse default displaying it outside the header, over the whole page.
 * <b>show mobile: </b>Show category header on mobile devices
 * <b>force mobile alignment:</b> Force mobile alignment of logo-text to the top-centre of the header
 * <b>hide if no category description:</b> Hide header if category description is not set